Racism and Mental Health

 Look for support within your community.
 If you feel that you don’t have any friends or family who’ll listen without negatively judging you, try reaching out to a cultural or community center, school or youth counsellor, sports coach, religious organization, like-minded people on social media, or a respected neighbor in your area.

 Listen to others when they reach out to you.
 Make yourself available to support others just as you would like them to support you.
-Listening attentively to another person’s experiences of racism and making them feel heard and understood can be just as beneficial for you as it is for them.
+Listening attentively to another person’s experiences of racism and making them feel heard can be just as beneficial for you as it is for them.
 Supporting others can help reduce your own stress, combat feelings of isolation and depression, and protect your mental health.
 Think of it as being each other’s therapist.

 Embrace your ethnicity

 Racism is often used as a weapon to devalue you as a human being and lower your self-esteem.
 You can counter that and help deflect the pain of racism by developing a strong sense of your ethnic identity, embracing your heritage, and taking pride in your culture and history.

 The identity of each one of us is closely intertwined with the experiences we share with others of a similar background.
 Living in a white-dominated society, though, often means that the experiences of black and minority cultures are devalued or marginalized.
 To develop and maintain a better sense of your own ethnic identity, you can:

 Educate yourself on the history of your race.
 Black history, for example, didn’t begin with slavery.
 Both Africa and the Caribbean have long and proud histories, with Africa being the birthplace of humanity and the cradle of civilization.
 The more you learn about the history of your race, the better you can steel yourself against the ignorance that fuels prejudice and discrimination.